davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 So it has been decided to place the terraform script in a pipeline.
 Goals are:
 - Show the added value of a pipeline.
-- Create a PoC that can be used outside training exercises.
+- Showcase what can be build in about 8 hours of work.
 - Trigger a discussion of value and business processes as a result of this PoS
-- Showcase ask nicely what modern technologies can deliver in a short time.

 Out of scope are:
 - Any type of normal corroboration with the team or customer to establish this adds value to them and / or the team.